GET

 ):

-The following example response provides a single input field for the user to enter an amount
+This response provides a single input field for the user to enter an amount

-which is sent with the POST request (either as a query parameter or a subpath can be used):
+request (either as a query parameter or a subpath):

 Note that the aspect ratio of the url-to-image is generally flexible and the only limitation is that the max height of the image must be equal to the max width of the blink container.
 The recommended size for 1:1 aspect ratio is 440px x 440px